 Trekkers of every budget and style will find numerous accommodation options along this route.
 However, an important thing to mention here is that this trail is quite busy (particularly in the Lake District), so it is of utmost importance to book your lodging in advance.

-These are some of our favorite bunkhouses, hostels, and hotels on or near the Coast to Coast route:
+These are some of our favourite bunkhouses, hostels, and hotels on or near the Coast to Coast route:

 - Ennerdale – YHA Ennerdale